 - 3 tablespoons cold pressed extra virgin olive oil, divided

-- 1 whole bulb of fresh peeled garlic, coarsely chopped (use a mini food processor to make this easy)
+- 1 whole bulb of fresh peeled garlic, coarsely chopped

 - Pink Himalayan sea salt, to taste